 I know he did.

 It may sound crazy to you, but it’s true just the same.
-People are different, Mel Herb
+People are different,

 .
 Sure, sometimes he may have acted crazy.
 Okay.
 But he loved me.
 In his own way, maybe, but he loved me.
-There was was
+There

-love there, Mel Herb
+love there,

-.
-Don’t say there wasn’t deny me that
+say there wasn’t deny me that

 .”